Natural Resources and World Water Day

 How Women and Girls Are Affected

-If we dig a little deeper and analyse just how women and girls are affected by lack of clean water we will see that women have to take long trips to collect water which poses safety issues, as they may need to navigate uneven walkways and even ravines, and face more risks of harassment and attacks.
+If we dig a little deeper and analyse just how women and girls are affected by lack of clean water we will see that women have to take long trips to collect water, which poses safety issues, as they may need to navigate uneven walkways and even ravines, and face more risks of harassment and attacks.
 For girls, the lack of clean water affects them as it could mean missing out on school due to not having access to clean toilets or even having to walk the long distances to get water.

 A case study from Zimbabwe demonstrates the impact of water shortages on women in suburban communities.
 The failure of the state to maintain a clean water supply system to the community forced women to travel long distances to scour for water.
 The lack of sufficient water for a family’s needs impacted negatively on the health and wellbeing, as well as a lack of food security and economic empowerment of the community.
 Women expressed frustration that during outbreaks of waterborne diseases such as typhoid or cholera, they had to shoulder also the burden of care, while at the same time being responsible for fetching water, and that this severely constrained their ability to care for their families or to grow vegetables to generate an income.

 It is clear then that the impacts are multifaceted, and can keep women from reaching their full potential as active change agents within their communities.
-This is why many organisations emphasize the need to empower women to solve the water crisis, by way of involving them in water projects.
+This is why many organisations emphasise the need to empower women to solve the water crisis, by way of involving them in water projects.

 Business Impact on Water Resources